 “I don’t have to think about my loans until I graduate from college.”

-To make matters more interesting, private loans may not be eligible for grace periods.
-You may have to begin repayment while you’re still in school.
+To make matters more interesting, private loans may not be eligible for grace periods at all, so you may have to begin repayment while you’re still in school.
 Staying in contact with your loan servicer and lender from the beginning will help you keep track of what needs to be paid when, so you can avoid any late payments and the subsequent drop in your credit score.

 “I will have to pay back my students loans in full.”